 Get a taste of studying in York through our free online taster courses and open access short online courses.
 Develop your English language and a number of other skills, and get the opportunity to interact with our student community.

-Studying with us at the moment we have 233 students from the Southeast Asia region.
+In 2023, we welcomed 225 students from the Southeast Asia region.

-They're studying a range of subjects including Management, Economics, Politics, Medicine, Social Policy and Social Work.
+They're studying a range of subjects including Computer Science, Economics, Education, Management, Politics and Psychology.

 Edwina is the Senior Regional Manager of our Southeast Asia Office.
 Please don’t hesitate to contact her with any queries you might have about studying here.

 Senior Regional Manager - University of York Southeast Asia Office

 We offer a number of scholarships and funding opportunities for international students:

 - Research degree funding, scholarships and loans